 St. Mary’s School Garden Project

-We have 472 children in the school and many of our children have taken some part in the planning, planting and maintenance of our whole school grounds.
+Many of our children have taken some part in the planning, planting and maintenance of our whole school grounds.

 We have made our raised beds look attractive by using “companion” planting – so it does the fruit and vegetables good, but also it is good to see the beautiful colours.